 Department of Native Affairs, Bougainville District, SOHANO.

-4th, February,

-The Director, Department of Native Affairs, KCNEDOBU.
+4th, February, 1964.
+The Director, Department of Native Affairs, KOREDOBU.
 PAPUA.
 PATROL REPORT NO. 8 OF 1963.1964 - MR. R. B. PHILLIPS TO NISSAN ISLAND.

-The attached Report is forwarded for your information please.
+The attached Report is forwarded to your information please.

 This was Mr. PHILLIPS first Patrol and he was fortunate to have the advice and assistance of Messrs.
 LIDDLE and ROBINS.
 He has obviously benefited by it.

-The main purpose of the Patrol was to again explain to the people the purpose the mechanics of the forthcoming I cannot say with any sureness how the Elections will Elections. go in this Electorate but the amount of work done should bear good fruit.
-The fact that there are nine (9) Candidates shows at least that there is some political awareness and ambition.
+The main purpose of the Patrol was to again explain to the people the purpose of the mechanics of the forthcoming Elections.
+I cannot say with any sureness how the Elections will go in this Electorate but the amount of work done should bear good fruit.
+The fact that there are nice (9) Candidates shows at least that there is some political awareness and ambition.
 Some of the Candidates are campaigning like professionals..
-There were no Candidates from NISSAN but perhaps their isolation and grim struggie for existance has some bearing on this.
+There were no Candidates from NISSAN but perhaps their isolation and grim struggle for existence has some bearing on this.